Appeals, Safety Nets, and Superintendent Determination

 * Note: In order to be eligible for the Local Diploma via Appeal for English Language Learners, the student must have entered the United States in high school (grade 9 or after) and must still be identified as an English Language Learner during the 2nd attempt at passing the English Regents exam.

-- includes information, appeal form (maintained by school), and summary form (returned to SED)
+- includes information, appeal form, and summary form

 - Appeal to Graduate with a Lower Score on a Regents Exam: Frequently Asked Questions, April 2016